DHSDevelopersClub/flaming-octo-archer/README.md

 will be a web client.
 We may even make Android and iOS clients, so we know how, but that is a secondary goal.

+*IMPORTANT*
+When you pick a file, set the author line (at the top) to your name, then do a commit and push, before you do anything else.
+This way we won't have two people doing the same work.

 If you have any questions, feel free to email me at [zotavka@gmail.com](mailto:zotavka@gmail.com).